gerilynmhayes/responsive_web_design/responsive_web_design/day4_more-css.md

 ## Overall thoughts:

+This portion of the tutorial was super fun!
+I especially enjoyed learning how the selectors are used to grab specific properties to style elements.
+I think they're going to come in handy for my upcoming web page projects.

+For now, I'm stopping here so that I can spend tomorrow's session studying CSS Variables.
+The upcoming lesson, which features a CSS illustration, will be a fun one to work on!

+*Following alongside my notes?
+Got questions?
+Suggestions?* Tweet me [@gerilynhayes](https://twitter.com/gerilynmhayes) and [@100ProjectDays](https://twitter.com/100ProjectDays) using hashtags #100DaysOfProjects and #LearningInPublic, and I'll answer your questions.

 🤓 Keep on codin'!

-If you'd like to code alongside me let's do it!
-Tweet your progress [@gerilynhayes](https://twitter.com/gerilynmhayes) and [@100ProjectDays](https://twitter.com/100ProjectDays) using hashtags #100DaysOfProjects and #LearningInPublic.